soumatwork/employee-manager/README.md

 a context (`ProcessingContext`) and updates it with the result. `HierarchyPrinter`, which is the last processor in the processor chain, prints the hierarchy.

-The general concept of identifying hierarchy was based on converting employee list into a DAG (directed acyclic graph) and sorting it topologically based on depth first search algorithm.
+The concept of identifying hierarchy was based on converting employee list into a DAG (directed acyclic graph) and sorting it topologically based on depth first search algorithm.
 The reversed topologically sorted employee list will have CEO at the top and the ordered hierarchy thereafter.